 The majority of people (such as myself) can’t afford to replicate these high-end spaces, but we still desire to achieve the same look and those feel-good vibes these perfectly-designed rooms give us.

-So my goal is to show you that with a little bit of imaginative interpretation and a LOT of product sourcing, these high end looks can be achieved for a fraction of the inspiration room’s estimated budget!
+So my goal is to show you that with a little bit of imaginative interpretation and a LOT of product sourcing, these high-end looks can be achieved for a fraction of the inspiration room’s estimated budget!

-AMBER LEWIS: AN INTERIOR DESIGN SORCERESS
+AMBER LEWIS: A DESIGN SORCERESS

 I was scrolling through TONS of interior design images, nothing really floatin’ ma boat, until THIS.
 This MAGICAL, absofreakinglutely STUNNING kitchen designed by Amber Lewis and it was love at first sight for me.
 I was instantly smitten as a kitten, y’all, and I’ve been a loyal follower ever since.

 I’m so inspired by how much thought and consideration she obviously puts into every one of her clients’ projects, making them so personalized AND functional.
 I can only aspire to be half as talented as she is one day. #igotbiggoalsandicannotlie

 Her style is such an enchanting combination of traditional, California casual, a touch of farmhouse and/or cottage, with a little dash of Boho for good measure.

 Every client project she tackles is even better than her last.
 She is a true artist and that’s why I chose one of her projects to use as inspiration for this edition.

 THE HIGH-END INSPIRATION: